What is Multimodality?: Introduction

 The point we aim to make in this position paper can be crystallized by asking the following questions regarding the input types shown on the left of Figure\ \ref{fig:one}: \emph{Are the data types shown on the left different from those that appear on the right, or are they instances of the same modality?} This question leads to different answers, depending on whether we take a human-centered as opposed to a machine-centered standpoint.
 In this position paper we reason that either standpoint is insufficient, therefore we develop a definition of multimodality that allows researchers to judge cases as displayed in Figure\ \ref{fig:one}, as involving or not different modalities from a \emph{task-specific perspective}.

-Our contributions are three-fold: \begin{enumerate}[label=\roman*), noitemsep] \item We discuss existing definitions of multimodality and argue that they are insufficient to define multimodal tasks in the era of machine learning. \item We propose a task-relative definition of multimodality and illustrate it for a variety of (multimodal) tasks and data.
+Our contributions are three-fold: \begin{enumerate}[label=\roman*), noitemsep] \item We discuss existing definitions of multimodality and argue that they are insufficient to define multimodal tasks in the era of Machine Learning. \item We propose a task-relative definition of multimodality and illustrate it for a variety of (multimodal) tasks and data.
 We argue that a task-relative definition better suits the current age of diversified data, where the field attempts to create multimodally enabled intelligent machines. \item By providing a novel definition of multimodality, we offer a foundation for building a road-map towards multimodality in NLP and beyond. \end{enumerate}

-Multimodality is \emph{a new challenge in NLP}.
-For building a roadmap towards Multimodality in NLP, we must establish common ground for what multimodal ML is, what are possible instantiations or specializations of multimodality, and what research questions it gives rise to: Pinning down what makes a task multimodal in terms of information diversity is one important research question; from deeper understanding of what makes a task multimodal, we may -- conversely -- derive novel tasks.
-Similarly, if we aim to extend the range of modalities in future multimodal tasks, how can we sensibly choose other modalities to ground language in, if we are not clear about what kinds of modalities language can represent itself, and about what constitutes a modality in the first place?
+Multimodality is \emph{a new challenge in NLP} with research focusing on grounding language into other modalities.
+But how can we sensibly choose other modalities to ground language in, if we are not clear about what kinds of modalities language can represent itself, and about what constitutes a modality in the first place?
+For building a roadmap towards Multimodality in NLP, we must establish common ground for what multimodal ML is, what are possible instantiations or specializations of multimodality, and what research questions it gives rise to.
+Pinning down what makes a task multimodal in terms of information diversity, as we set out to do in this paper, is one important research question to ask.
+And from deeper understanding of what makes a task multimodal, we may -- conversely -- derive novel tasks.